raspberrypilearning/find-the-bug/en/step_2.md

 ## Create a start screen

-Your game will start with a title screen, players will click the bug to start.
+Your game will begin with a start screen, players will click the bug to go to the first level.

 --- task ---